 Spoornet, East London, South Africa

 Accountable for strategic-, general-, and bottom-line management of a general freight-, commuter-, and intercity passenger railway region, that deployed ZAR 820 million in assets and ZAR 170 million in operating expenditure, and employed 1700 people.
-It served the politically sensitive, economically disadvantaged Eastern Cape Province, home of Nelson Mandela.
+It operated in the politically sensitive, economically disadvantaged Eastern Cape Province, home of Nelson Mandela.

 1993: Senior Manager (Process Development),